TUM-AVS/PedestrianAwareMotionPlanning/README.md

 <summary>Click to expand</summary>

 ### Requirements
 The software is developed and tested on recent versions of Linux.
 We strongly recommend using [Ubuntu 22.04](https://ubuntu.com/download/desktop) or higher.
-For the Python installation, we suggest the usage of Virtual Environment with Python 3.11, Python 3.10, or Python 3.9.
+For the Python installation, we suggest the usage of Virtual Environment with Python 3.12, Python 3.11, or Python 3.10.
 For the development IDE, we suggest [PyCharm](http://www.jetbrains.com/pycharm/).

 ### 1. Pre-installation Steps
 Make sure that the following **dependencies** are installed on your system for the C++ implementation: